StarPlayrX/Emoji-Pass-X/README.md

 We may one day include an in-app subscribtion to keep secondary backup and history.
 This future feature will be for premium users only and will not be open sourced.

-For now no personal data is stored outside the user's control.
+No personal data is stored outside the user's control.